The goal of this module is to support the integration of reinforcement

 customized.

-This framework is supposed to allow communication between RlApplication
+This framework is supposed to allow communication between RlApplications in a

 custom scenario.
 Therefore, it is the task of the framework user to set

-up the scenario and the communication channels between Node
+up the scenario and the communication channels between Nodes.
+This implies

 that the user has to provide the framework with an abstraction of a